Cookie dough Oreo brownies (aka “slutty brownies”) are layered with cookie dough, Oreos and brownie batter to create the ultimate dessert bar.

 - Stir the chocolate chips.
 Set bowl aside (stick it in the fridge if you like).

 - In a double boiler or microwave, melt semisweet chocolate and butter, stirring often.
 (See tips for melting chocolate here).
-Once melted, whisk in cocoa and instant espresso and let cool.
+Once melted, whisk in cocoa and let cool.

 - Meanwhile, fit your mixer with a whisk attachment.
 Whisk together eggs, sugar, vanilla, and salt, just until combined—about 30 seconds.